100 Florida Trails®

 Nearby points of interest: Tarpon Springs, Starkey Wilderness Park

-Trinity Cyclery (New Port Richey; sales, service, rentals)
+Trinity Cyclery (New Port Richey; rentals, sales, service)

+We viisit the trail from South to North.
 The trail runs through a Duke Energy powerline corridor from the Pinellas County line, to SR 54 where it meets the Starkey Blvd.
 Trail at Longleaf (eastern New Port Richey).
-There's no shade along the powerline and no facilities until reaching Longleaf, so plan accordingly with water and sunscreen.
+There's no shade along the powerline and no facilities until reaching Longleaf, so plan accordinigly with water and sunscreen.

 Watch for the golf cart crossings along the trail - for the first half mile to Trinity Blvd., the powerline runs through Foxhollow Golf Club.
 Although we didn't see any official trailheads (yet), many people were parked roadside at the point the trail crosses Trinity Blvd.